Siirry sisältöön

 Support for informal care

-Support for informal care is an entity which consists of services to the care receiver and care allowance, leaves and support services to the carer.
+Support for informal care is a form of assistance that includes services for the care recipient, as well as a care allowance, respite leaves, and support services for the carer.

-Support for informal care is not a so-called subjective or absolute right, but the municipality reserves an annual allocation for it.
-The Act on Support for Informal Care defines the prerequisites for granting support and the minimum care allowance.
-Municipalities determine their own, more detailed criteria and care allowance classes which can vary from one municipality to another.
+Support for informal care is not a so-called subjective or absolute right, but the wellbeing services county reserves an annual allocation for it.
+Wellbeing services counties determine their own, more detailed criteria and care allowance classes which can vary from one county to another.

 Useful links